 - Nutrients to feed the microorganisms and enable reproduction

 I used the Rubbermaid Brute brand because I was familiar with it having owned one for some time.
-Tough, heavy duty and it’s USDA Meat and Poultry Group listed, ensuring regulatory compliance for food storage and cleanability.
+Tough, heavy-duty and it is USDA Meat and Poultry Group listed, ensuring regulatory compliance for food storage and cleanability.

 EcoPlus 728457 80W Commercial Air Pump, 1300 GPH

 The pump I used is a somewhat less powerful version of this same brand – it cranks out 1030 GPH and is adequate – but if I had to do it again I’d go for the more powerful version.
-The difference in cost is very modest and more air and more agitation to dislodge the microbes from the compost is beneficial.
-Make sure it comes with a multi-outlet divider – as in the pic – because we will be running multiple air lines from it.
+The difference in cost is very modest and more air and more agitation to dislodge the microbes from the compost would be beneficial.
+Make sure it comes with a multi-outlet divider because we will be running multiple airlines from it.

-I run three air lines from the pump.
-One to each side of the frame/base and one to an airstone placed directly beneath the compost “tea bag” to agitate and oxygenate the microbes contained in the compost.
-That requires a minimum of 15-18 feet of 1/4″ clear vinyl tubing.
+I run three airlines from the pump.
+One to each side of the frame/base and one to an airstone placed directly beneath the compost “teabag” to agitate and oxygenate the microbes contained in the compost.
+A minimum of 15-18 feet of 1/4″ clear vinyl tubing is required.